About our Learning and Instruction Resources

-Learn to Play Recorder - Resources for recorder players of all levels!
+Learn to Play Recorder - Resources for recorder players of all levels

 The mission of the American Recorder Society is to promote the recorder and its music.
 Whether you are just beginning to learn recorder or are an advanced player with years of experience, we offer a community of players locally and nationally to support your interest in the recorder, as well as a variety of resources on our website.
 Many of these resources are available to all recorder players, though we encourage you to consider the additional benefits of membership in the ARS if you have not already joined.